reviewboard/reviewboard/docs/manual/admin/installation/linux.rst

 ================

 :command:`patch` is required for Review Board's diff viewer to work.
 All distributions should provide this.
+We recommend using patch version 2.7 or newer.

 To install on Debian_ or Ubuntu_, type::